| XBOX

 who do not like heating up their motherboard.
 You will however

+require some solder and a lighter (don't be worried).
 6. Get some thin solder (thin enough to easily pass throught

 LPC holes on your xbox motherboard) and light the end very